Register your interest here for more information or to be notified when applications are open.

 - Key personal and professional skills including decision-making, collaboration, communication, critical thinking and presentation skills.

-The Master of Taxation is a one-year, full-time programme which will be available from September 2012.
+The Master of Taxation is a one-year, full-time programme.
 The programme consists of ten taught modules, completed over two academic semesters and a research dissertation that will be completed during the summer semester.

 A variety of educational approaches will be employed in the delivery of the programme including interactive lectures and tutorials, guided reading, small group team work, seminars and workshops, e-learning and action learning through case studies and guest speakers from industry.
 Approximately a quarter of the student workload will be taken up by formal contact hours.
 The remainder of the student workload should be divided between independent and private study and the preparation of projects and examinations.

 Content of modules can be found by using the search option on the book of modules.

 The minimum entry requirement is a 2:2 honours primary degree (Level 8 - National Qualifications Authority of Ireland) in a relevant discipline (for example, business/commerce or law) or the overseas equivalent as determined by the Programme Team in consultation with University of Limerick Graduate School Admissions.
 Where English is not the first language of candidates, certified demonstrable achievement in TOEFL English Competency Test will be required.
 In exceptional circumstances an applicant who cannot satisfy the undergraduate requirement may be accepted on the basis of relevant professional experience.
 Candidates may be interviewed as part of the selection process to determine their suitability for the programme.